redtrovelvet/SalmoNet/docs/following_friends_api.md

 #### How the API endpoint should be used:
 Send a POST request to /authors/<uuid:author_id>/follow/, replacing <uuid:author_id> with the UUID of the target author.

+#### Why the API endpoint should or should not be used
+- Use this endpoint when you want to send a follow request.
+- Do not use this endpoint when you are building node-to-node communication.
+In that case, use the inbox endpoint.

 #### Response:
 On success, the endpoint redirects (HTTP 302) to the target author’s profile page, indicating that the follow request was sent.